PingvinOpenTag/LTAscetic/experimental_and_test_firmware/for_release_3_1/LTAscetic_new_play_sound_algoritm_bluetooth_IRF0_switch_LCD8x2/README.txt

 Firmware understands the IR RC command "Start Game" and "kill the player" and commands to change the colors of the team.
-You can use the remote control "ascet-pult". http://github.com/PingvinOpenTag/LTAscetic/tree/master/Ascet_pult_3_1 But before you start using it you need to initialize it.
+You can use the remote control "ascet-pult". http://github.com/PingvinOpenTag/LTAscetic/tree/master/Ascet_pult_3_1 But before using it must be initialized after the firmware download.
 Command to initialize on the menu.